Employer Challenges: How to Avoid a Wrongful Termination Lawsuit

 - Schedule for conducting exit interviews

 You may need to add more to your procedures depending on your business and the kind of employee you fire.
-It is important that you consult with an employment lawyer to develop your termination policies, or at a minimum, to review them.
+It is important that you consult with an employment lawyer to develop your termination policies.

 Consider a Waiver

-You are allowed to ask an employee to sign a waiver that gives up their right to sue for wrongful termination.
-Some employers include this clause in the paperwork they ask employees to sign accepting their severance package.
-Again, talk to a lawyer to help draft this document and be sure that you are protecting yourself legally.
+You are allowed to ask an employee to sign a waiver that gives up their right to sue for wrongful termination in exchange for some form of compensation.
+Some employers include this clause in the paperwork they ask employees to sign when accepting their severance package.
+Again, talk to a lawyer to help you draft this document and to be sure that you are protecting yourself legally.

-You can’t make yourself invincible against legal action for wrongful termination, but following these steps will greatly reduce your risk.
-It’s important that you consult with an employment lawyer to develop your employment policies so that you don’t end up making any mistakes that can cost you later.
-Then be sure that your managers are all following those policies carefully.
+You can’t make yourself completely impervious to legal action for wrongful termination, but following these steps will greatly reduce your risk.
+It’s important that you consult with an employment lawyer to develop your employment policies so that you don’t end up making mistakes that can cost you dearly later.
+Once the policies are in place, be sure that your managers are all following them carefully.

 Denton Peterson is a business employment law firm that can help you develop termination policies to protect your business against a wrongful termination suit.
 If you are already subject to legal action, one of our wrongful termination attorneys can represent you and help defend you against the claims.
-Our attorneys are committed to helping protect your business so that it can continue operating for many years, or decades, to come.
+Our attorneys are committed to help protect your business so that it can continue to operate for many years, as smoothly as possible.
 Contact our firm in Arizona today to talk with a wrongful termination lawyer about how we can help you.

 1930 N Arboleda #200